cchdo/exchange/docs/common.rst

 3) 20140716CCH\ **SIO**\ SCD: The instituion that the group is associated with, typically three charicters.
    The CCHDO is locaded at the Scripps Instituion of Oceanography, thus SIO is used.
 4) 20140716CCHSIO\ **SCD**: The initials of the person who wrote the file, typically three charicters.
-   Use only ASCII for the initials.
+   Use only code points U+0041 to U+005A and for the initials.
 In this example, SCD.

 .. warning::
   Do not rely on the creation stamp to be the same legnth in every WHP-exchange file.